Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Introduction

 However, many existing pruning methods require training a model with a full dataset over a number of epochs to measure the importance of each sample, which ironically makes the pruning process more expensive than just training the model once on the original large dataset.
-For instance, several score-based methods \citep{toneva2018empirical, pleiss2020identifyingmislabeleddatausing, gordon2021data, he2024large, zhang2024spanning} require training as they utilize the dynamics from the whole training process.
-Some geometry-based methods, \citep{xia2022moderate, yang2024mind} leverage features from the penultimate layer of the trained model, therefore training a model is also required.
+For instance, several score-based methods \citep{toneva2018empirical, pleiss2020identifyingmislabeleddatausing, paul2021deep, he2024large, zhang2024spanning} require training as they utilize the dynamics from the whole training process.
+Some geometry-based methods \citep{xia2022moderate, yang2024mind} leverage features from the penultimate layer of the trained model, therefore training a model is also required.
 Hybrid methods \citep{zheng2022coverage, maharana2023d2, tan2025data}, which address the difficulty and diversity of samples simultaneously, still hold the same limitation as they use existing score metrics.
-Having to compute the dot product of learned features to get the neighborhood information makes them even more expensive to utilize.
+Having to compute the dot product of learned features to get the neighborhood information makes them become even more expensive to utilize.

-To address this issue, we introduce \textbf{Difficulty and Uncertainty-Aware Lightweight} (\textbf{DUAL}) score, a metric that measures the importance of samples in the early stage of training by considering both prediction uncertainty and the example difficulty.
-Additionally, at the high pruning ratio---when the selected subset is scarce---we propose \textbf{pruning-ratio-adaptive Beta sampling}, which intentionally includes easier samples with lower scores to achieve a better representation of the data distribution~\citep{sorscher2022beyond, zheng2022coverage, acharyabalancing}.
+In order to address this issue, we introduce the \textbf{Difficulty and Uncertainty-Aware Lightweight} (\textbf{DUAL}) score, which can measure the importance of samples in the early stage of the training process by considering example difficulty and the prediction uncertainty.
+Additionally, for the high pruning ratio---when the selected subset is scarce---we propose \textbf{pruning-ratio-adaptive Beta sampling}, to intentionally include easier samples which have lower scores to achieve a better representation of the data distribution~\citep{sorscher2022beyond, zheng2022coverage, acharyabalancing}.

-Experiments conducted on CIFAR and ImageNet datasets under various learning scenarios verify the superiority of our method over previous SOTA methods.
-Specifically, on ImageNet-1k, our method reduces the time cost to 66\% compared to previous methods while achieving a SOTA 60\% test accuracy at the pruning ratio of 90\%.
+Experiments conducted on CIFAR and ImageNet datasets under various learning scenarios verify the superiority of our method.
+Specifically, on ImageNet-1k, our method reduces the time cost to 66\% compared to previous methods while achieving a SOTA performance, 60\% test accuracy at the pruning ratio of 90\%.
 On the CIFAR datasets, as illustrated in \cref{fig:main_figure_cifar10_100}, our method reduces the time cost to just 15\% while maintaining SOTA performance.
-Especially, our method shows a notable performance when artificial noise is added.
+Especially, our proposed method shows a notable performance when the dataset contains noise.